ModelOriented/modelDown/README.md

 Do you want to start right now ?
 Check out our [getting started](https://mi2datalab.github.io/modelDown/getting-started) guide.

+Or just simply install it like here:

+Stable version: `devtools::install_github("MI2DataLab/modelDown")`

+And if you want to get latest changes:

+Development version: `devtools::install_github("MI2DataLab/modelDown@dev")`

+## Contributing

+If you spot any bug or you have feature proposal feel free to create an issue in this repository.
+We are also open to contributions in a form of pull requests.
+Just create an issue and a pull request associated with it to branch `dev`.

+Help us build better software!

 ## Index page

 <center><img width="600" src="misc/index.png"></center>